vannguyengd/gooddata-ui/docs/18_dashboard_embedding.md

 #### Using both local and remote plugins

-You can also use both local and remote plugins to further customize the Dashboard, by providing the `extraPlugins` configuration property similarly to the [local plugins only example](18_dashboard_embedding.md#local-plugins-only).
+To use both local and remote plugins to further customize the dashboard, provide the `extraPlugins` configuration property similarly to how it is done when [embedding a dashboard with local plugins only](18_dashboard_embedding.md#embed-with-local-plugins-only).
 However, to make sure that your local plugins keep working, you need to pass down a special constant to the Dashboard component called `ReactDashboardContext`:

 ```jsx